• dollar •

 Part of Speech: Noun

 Meaning: We might underestimate the number of countries that use the dollar as their basic monetary unit.
-Australia, the Bahamas, Barbados, Belize, Brunei, Canada, Cayman Islands, Dominica, Fiji, Grenada, Guyana, Hong Kong, Jamaica, Kiribai, Liberia, Nauru, New Zealand, Saint Lucia, Saint Vincent and the Grenadines, Singapore, the Solomon Islands, Trinidad and Tobago, Tuvalu, the United States, and Zimbabwe use it.
-A dollar is worth 100 cents.
+Australia, the Bahamas, Barbados, Belize, Brunei, Canada, Cayman Islands, Dominica, Fiji, Grenada, Guyana, Hong Kong, Jamaica, Kiribati, Liberia, Nauru, New Zealand, Saint Lucia, Saint Vincent and the Grenadines, Singapore, the Solomon Islands, Trinidad and Tobago, Tuvalu, the United States, and Zimbabwe use it.
+A dollar is worth 100 cents everywhere.

-Notes: In the US people so eschew venal interests like money, we have created a plethora of slang substitutes for dollar—a buck, a clam, a greenback, smacker, a bean, a simoleon, among others.
+Notes: In the US people so eschew such venal interests as money, we have created a plethora of slang substitutes for dollar—a buck, a clam, a greenback, smacker, a bean, a simoleon, among others.
 The symbol for today's word is "$," as $15 = 15 dollars.
 This symbol originally had two lines through the S, remnants of an earlier U, which was "US" with one letter superimposed over the other.
 Dollarization occurs when the people of a country adopt the dollar exclusively because of the instability of their own currency.
 Dollarization may be official or unofficial.
-My last visit to Russia was during the reign of Boris Yeltsin.
-One of my friends told me, "Robert, in Russia the currency of my own country is no good!
+In a visit to Russia during the reign of Boris Yeltsin, a friend told me, "Robert, in Russia the currency of my own country is no good!
 I have to pay the taxi driver in dollars."
 That was unofficial dollarization.

 In Play: The dollar and the symbol that represents it ($) have become powerful symbols of good and evil around the world because of its economic impact: "Tiffany Lampe was in love with Phil Anders until she told him she was a millionaire.
 Then she could only see dollar signs in his eyes."
 "Another day, another dollar" is a bit of folk wisdom that tells how much we've changed and how far we've come.